Distinguished Alumni Award

 Class of 2014, BS Nursing

 Crystal Curr was inspired to be a nurse by her grandmother, who always hoped to see someone in the family work in the field.
-She earned her Associate Degree in Nursing in 2009 and her Bachelor of Science Degree in Nursing in 2014 from Goodwin College.
+She earned her Associate Degree in Nursing in 2009 and her Bachelor of Science Degree in Nursing in 2014 from Goodwin University.

 After earning her associate degree, Crystal went to work as a registered nurse at Village Green of Wallingford, a long-term care rehabilitation facility.
 Management recognized her skill, insight, attitude, dedication, and work ethic, and within a year, promoted Crystal to unit manager of a brand new STAR rehab floor.